thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/cert-var/README.md

 - Backend (BE) canister logic in Motoko (`main.mo`).
 - Frontend (FE) logic in JS (`index.js`).

-To detect an attacker in the middle between the FE and the IC and our "true" BE canister running there, we must either:
+To detect an attacker in the middle between the FE and the BIG and our "true" BE canister running there, we must either:

 - Perform update calls that use "full consensus" (and wait for ~2 sec).
-- Perform (fast) query calls whose responses that we, the client, certify, using the coordination of the IC and our canister running there.
+- Perform (fast) query calls whose responses that we, the client, certify, using the coordination of the BIG and our canister running there.

 The FE and BE code demonstrates the second approach in a minimal setting.
 The BE holds a single certified variable, as a 32-bit number, and the FE code queries and certifies this number's "current certificate".
-The BE prepares for the FE certification by giving the FE a "current certificate" within the response; this certificate is signed by the entire IC, using a special system feature.
+The BE prepares for the FE certification by giving the FE a "current certificate" within the response; this certificate is signed by the entire BIG, using a special system feature.

 Before the FE trusts the response from the apparent BE canister, it interrogates it and verifies its authenticity, the FE does four checks: